-Due to many different factors (e.g., tradition, ease of use, disposal of waste chemicals, availability of standard solutions), there are currently about twenty different assays in use today for measuring plasma hemoglobin as an indicator of hemolysis, but no one method is widely accepted.
-The assays can be classified into two broad categories: those which are direct optical techniques (i.e., based on quantifying the oxyhemoglobin absorbance peaks at 415, 541, or 577 nm, directly or through use of derivative spectrophotometry) and those which are added chemical techniques (i.e., quantification of hemoglobin based on a chemical reaction with reagents such as benzidine-like chromogens and hydrogen peroxide, or the formation of cyanmethemoglobin) [72].
+Due to many different factors (e.g. tradition, ease of use, disposal of waste chemicals, availability of standard solutions), there are currently about twenty different assays in use today for measuring plasma haemoglobin as an indicator of haemolysis, but no one method is widely accepted.
+The assays can be classified into two broad categories: those which are direct optical techniques (i.e. based on quantifying the oxyhaemoglobin absorbance peak at 415, 541 or 577 nm, directly or through use of derivative spectrophotometry) and those which are added chemical techniques (i.e. quantification of haemoglobin based on a chemical reaction with reagents such as benzidine-like chromogens and hydrogen peroxide, or the formation of cyanmethaemoglobin) [72].
 All of the assays can be performed manually or can be automated.

-A popular method for determining the concentration of hemoglobin is based on its catalytic effect on the oxidation of a benzidine derivative, such as tetramethylbenzidene, by hydrogen peroxide.
-The rate of formation of a colored product (photometrically detected at 600 nm) is directly proportional to the hemoglobin concentration.
+A popular method for determining the concentration of haemoglobin is based on its catalytic effect on the oxidation of a benzidine derivative, such as tetramethylbenzidene, by hydrogen peroxide.
+The rate of formation of a coloured product (photometrically detected at 600 nm) is directly proportional to the haemoglobin concentration.
 The advantages of this method are ease of automation (commercial equipment), elimination of potentially toxic and environmentally unsafe cyano reagents, and the availability of Hb standard sets which are calibrated against the HiCN primary reference standards.
-The detection limits of the assay (as low as 5.0 mg/dL) are comparable to the hemoglobin cyanide method [70].
+The detection limits of the assay (as low as 5,0 mg/dl) are comparable to the haemoglobin cyanide method $^{[70]}$ .
 The major disadvantages are that there is still a potential health risk in using benzidine dyes and an expense associated with disposal of reagents and products.
-Moreover, the reported dynamic range of this method is low (5 mg/dL to 50 mg/dL) [73], and possible reaction inhibition (by as much as 40 % ) [74] may occur from calcium-chelating anticoagulants (e.g., citrates, oxalates, EDTA) [73], albumin [75], or other non-specific plasma components [74] which may interfere with H2O2 oxidation.
+Moreover, the reported dynamic range of this method is low (5 mg/dl) to 50 mg/dl) and possible reaction inhibition (by as much as $^{[74]}$ may occur from calcium-chelating anticoagulants (e.g. citrates, oxalates, EDTA) $^{[73]}$ , albumin, $^{[75]}$ or other non-specific plasma components $^{[74]}$ which may interfere with $^{[70]}$ oxidation.

-For these reasons, direct optical methods, such as those by Harboe[76], Cripps[77], or Taulier[78], with comparable sensitivity and reproducibility may be substituted.
-However, as noted above, chemically induced alterations to hemoglobin and its spectra can occur which may invalidate some of the hemoglobin assays.
-Moreover, compensation needs to be made for endogenous plasma background interference, since it can also alter the hemoglobin spectra[72].
-The researcher should be aware of these limitations in the plasma hemoglobin assays and ascertain whether an appropriate technique[64], [65], [72], [75] is being used.
-This includes evaluating the test supernatant for the presence of a precipitate and comparing its optical spectra (e.g., 400 nm to 700 nm) to that of isolated oxyhemoglobin.
+For these reasons, direct optical methods, such as those by Harboe [76], Cripps [77], or Taulier [78] with comparable sensitivity and reproducibility may be substituted.
+However, as noted above, chemically induced alterations to haemoglobin and its spectra can occur which may invalidate some of the haemoglobin assays.
+Moreover, compensation needs to be made for endogenous plasma background interference, since it can also alter the haemoglobin spectra [72].
+The researcher should be aware of these limitations in the plasma haemoglobin assays and ascertain wheher they are using an appropriate technique [64], [65], [72], [75].
+This includes evaluating the test supernatant for the presence of a precipitate and comparing its optical spectra (e.g. 400 nm to 700 nm) to that of isolated oxyhaemoglobin.